florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/assumptions.rst

 * The oxygen partial pressure is set to 21% of the operating pressure.
 * The operating pressure is equivalent to ambient pressure if no compressor is connected.
 * The pressure of both electrodes in simple polarization model are assumed the same.
+* The fuel utilization coefficient is set to 95% to consider trapped hydrogen in PEMFC.